mcnole25/random-resources/README.md

 * Press the R key to reset the player
 * Press the ` (grave accent) key to change the level hue
 * Shows a clone counter

+# Word List

+A list of 2951 common English words taken from Oxford 3000.
+Duplicates removed, no swear words.
+Useful for a dictionary or a word search engine.